photoprism/photoprism-docs/docs/user-guide/faq.md

     Make sure you have JSON sidecar files enabled if you have videos, live photos, and/or [animated GIFs](https://github.com/photoprism/photoprism/issues/590) so that video-specific metadata such as codec, frames, and duration can be extracted, indexed, and searched.

-    For a complete list of file formats and extensions, see our [fact sheet](https://dl.photoprism.app/factsheets/PhotoPrism%2520Factsheet%2520-%2520File%2520Format%2520Support.pdf) and [Developer Guide](../developer-guide/media/index.md).
+    For a complete list of file formats and extensions, see our downloadable [Feature Overview](https://link.photoprism.app/overview).

 ??? question "What metadata sidecar file types are supported?"
     Currently, three types of [file formats](../developer-guide/media/index.md) are supported: